 Since August 2020, we have increasingly granted performance-based restricted stock awards where the ultimate number of shares that vest can vary between 0% and 150% of the amount of the original award and is based on the achievement of specified performance metrics.
 Vesting for these awards is generally cliff vesting at the end of the period over which the performance metrics are measured.
-Compensation expense for these awards is recorded on a straight-line basis over the vesting period and is based on the expected final vesting percentage, which is re-assessed at the end of each reporting period and adjusted with a catch-up adjustment, as needed.
+Compensation expense for these awards is recorded on a straight-line basis over the vesting period and is based on the expected final vesting percentage, which is reassessed at the end of each reporting period and adjusted with a catch-up adjustment, as needed.
 Our initial assumption at the grant date of these awards is that the award will vest at the 100% level.
-The awards granted prior to January 1, 2022 are discussed in more detail in Note 15 to the consolidated financial statement in our 2021 Form 10-K. There have been no significant changes to our assumptions related to the expected vesting percentages for these awards as of March 31, 2022.
+The awards granted prior to January 1, 2022 are discussed in more detail in Note 15 to the consolidated financial statement in our 2021 Form 10-K. During the three months ended June 30, 2022, as a result of our quarter end reassessment of the probable final vesting percentages for our performance-based awards, we adjusted the probable final vesting percentage for the awards that will vest on August 24, 2023 from 100% to 150%.
+As a result, we recorded a catch-up adjustment of \$130 during the three months ended June 30, 2022.
+There have been no significant changes to our assumptions related to the expected vesting percentages for any other performance-based awards as of June 30, 2022.

 On March 9, 2022, our Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") received restricted stock awards totaling 20,493 shares valued at \$200 as of the date of grant.
 These shares vest on the third anniversary of the grant date at a vesting percentage that could range from 0% to 150% of the number of shares awarded on March 9, 2022.
 The final vesting percentage will be based on the achievement of certain performance metrics, including revenue compound annual growth rate and diluted earnings per share excluding amortization of intangibles, for specified time periods as determined by the Compensation Committee of our Board of Directors.
-As of March 31, 2022, we have estimated that these shares will vest at 100% of the original amount.
+As of June 30, 2022, we have estimated that these shares will vest at 100% of the original amount.

-The following table summarizes the activity related to unvested restricted stock awards for the three months ended March 31, 2022:
+The following table summarizes the activity related to unvested restricted stock awards for the six months ended June 30, 2022:

-Number of Shares Weighted Average Grant Date Fair Value Unvested shares outstanding, January 1, 2022 262,533 7.16 Granted 79,489 10.03 Vested (18,467) 9.21 Forfeited - - Unvested shares outstanding, March 31, 2022 323,555 7.69
+Number of Shares Weighted Average Grant Date Fair Value Unvested shares outstanding, January 1, 2022 262,533 7.16 Granted 123,533 9.21 Vested (51,710) 8.93 Forfeited - - Unvested shares outstanding, June 30, 2022 334,356 7.65

-The total fair value of the restricted stock awards that vested during the three months ended March 31, 2022 and 2021 was \$188 and \$244, respectively, as of the vesting dates of these awards.
+The total fair value of the restricted stock awards that vested during the six months ended June 30, 2022 and 2021 was \$436 and \$577, respectively, as of the vesting dates of these awards.

-(13) EMPLOYEE STOCK PURCHASE PLAN
+(14) EMPLOYEE STOCK PURCHASE PLAN